I use header rows in almost every spreadsheet that I create in Google Sheets.

 More Information on How to Make a Header Row in Google Sheets

-For many spreadsheets it’s is very likely that you only want to freeze the first row.
-The important part when you freeze rows in a spreadsheet is ensuring that they stay visible when you scroll so that you don’t place data into the wrong column.
-But you may want to freeze more than one row if your spreadsheet structure requires multiple columns, or if you are using more than one row to display important information.
+However, you may want to freeze more than one row if your spreadsheet structure requires multiple columns or if you are using more than one row to display important information.
 If so, you can choose to freeze rows up until the one that is currently selected in your spreadsheet.

 - How to merge cells in Google Sheets